uruws/uws/docs/devops.md

 Your ssh credentials need to be authorized first so contact your sysadmin if that doesn't work for you.

-From now on all the command are documented as being run on the operations server.
+From now on all the commands are documented as being run on the operations server.

 ## Help